PasanAbeysekara/portforlio/posts/low-level-performance-tricks.md

 Modern engineering is about using the right level of abstraction.
 Sometimes, that means Kubernetes and serverless.
 Other times, it means padding structs, vectorizing loops, and hand-tuning hot paths.

-The best engineers move seamlessly across these levels—knowing when to reach for low-level optimizations that make the difference between “fast enough” and “world-class.”
+The best engineers move seamlessly across these levels knowing when to reach for low-level optimizations that make the difference between “fast enough” and “world-class.”

 ---